andreykiv/examinotron-app/readme.md

 # Examinotron

-The purpose of this app was to test test CRUD operations.
+The purpose of this app was to test CRUD operations.
-Features that are available for user:
+Features that are available for a user:
 * Create a quiz question with 4 available answers.
 * Select one correct answer at the moment of the creation.
 * Update/delete a quiz question.